Joaquim Nabuco: Personal life

-Joaquim Nabuco spent most of his time from 1873 to 1878 traveling and living abroad.
-In his youth, Nabuco had a 14-year relationship with financier and philanthropist Eufrásia Teixeira Leite, who held one of the largest fortunes in the world at the time.
+Joaquim Nabuco spent most of his time traveling and living abroad between 1873-1878.
+As a young adult, Nabuco had a 14-year relationship with financier and philanthropist Eufrásia Teixeira Leite, who was one of the richest people in the world at the time.
 The romance with Nabuco began during a trip by ship to Europe, in 1873, and would last until 1887, when Eufrásia sent her last letter to Joaquim Nabuco.
 Two years later, at 38 years old, he married Evelina Torres Soares Ribeiro.
 Nabuco was a friend of the famous writer Machado de Assis.

 Career

 After returning to Brazil in 1878, Nabuco began his public fight against slavery through his political activity and in his writings.
 He campaigned against slavery in the Chamber of Deputies from 1878, and he founded the Brazilian Anti-Slavery Society.
 In 1883, he wrote probably the most important work against slavery in the Portuguese language: O Abolicionismo.
-Although he was largely responsible for the abolition of slavery in 1888, believe his reasons for doing so were related to an elitist fear of slavery "Africanizing" Brazil.
+Although he was largely responsible for the abolition of slavery in 1888, historians have wondered if he feared that the number of enslaved people would "Africanize" Brazil.
 He is quoted as saying, "Free labor and slave labor cannot coexist, and neither can slavery and immigration".
 However, it is hard to explain, under this view, why Nabuco would want Africans to become free citizens when slave traffic had already been prohibited.

 After the overthrow of the Brazilian monarchy he retired from public life for a period of time.

 He later became the first ambassador from Brazil to the United States from 1905–1910, which marked a significant shift in his country's role in the world arena.
 Nabuco realized the importance for Brazil, and other South American nations, to develop a united relationship with the North American stage.
 In Washington, he worked with Elihu Root who also supported this idea of Pan-Americanism.
 He spent many years in both England and France, where he was a strong proponent of Pan-Americanism, presiding over the third Pan-American Conference which was held in Rio de Janeiro in 1906.
 Following Nabuco's death on January 17, 1910, the Pan-American Building in Washington, D.C. was finally completed.
 At the dedication ceremony the Secretary of State said the following words about him: “One voice that should have spoken here today is silent, but many of us cannot forget or cease to mourn and to honor our dear and noble friend, Joaquim Nabuco.
 Ambassador from Brazil, dean of the American diplomatic corps, respected, admired, trusted, loved and followed by all of us, he was a commanding figure in the international movement of which the creation of this building is part…”